The School of Mathematics & Science has several facilities to support teaching and learning:

 The computer laboratory provides students from various schools with practical training in computer programming and computer applications.
 Students will have the opportunity to gain competency in a broad range of computing skills.
 The laboratory is also used for the teaching of mathematics.

-The laboratories are designed to allow a better integration of IT into the mathematics curriculum.
-Each laboratory is equipped with networking system to create a dynamic and interactive teaching and learning environment for both teachers and students.
-The design and layout of the laboratories encourage collaborative learning.
+The laboratory is designed to allow a better integration of IT into the mathematics curriculum.
+It is equipped with networking system to create a dynamic and interactive teaching and learning environment for both teachers and students.
 Students are allowed to explore mathematical and scientific concepts using the latest application software.
 This helps to inspire them to think creatively in this IT-enhanced environment.

 The design and layout of the laboratories encourage collaborative learning.
 Each bench has four seats arranged in a square which facilitates discussion among students.
-The lecturer can easily circulate around the classroom to observe students and facilitate learning.
+The lecturer can easily walk around the classroom to observe students and facilitate learning.

 In order to effectively integrate IT into teaching, each lab is equipped with three projectors.
 Each desk has laptop power points and video inputs for the students to showcase their work to the rest of the class.
 Internet access is also readily available. iPads are also used in some experiments and demonstrations.

-Up-to-date equipment, components and apparatus is available for use in projects, to ensure that experiments and demonstrations are effective and pedagogically sound.
+Up-to-date equipment, components and apparatus are readily available for use in projects, to ensure that experiments and demonstrations are effective and pedagogically sound.
 The collection of equipment also includes everyday items to emphasize the relevance of physics to daily life.
 Safety equipment is also available to minimize the risk of injury.

 In addition, Learning Space @ MS is furnished with teaching resources unit and social space to provide complimentary teaching aids, facilitate staff interaction and exchange of ideas.